-Hold the baffle filter firmly by the filter handles and insert the upper section of the filter into the upper filter holding track within the hood.
-Swing the baffle filter towards the back of the hood until it clears the lower filter track holder.
-Lower the baffle filter so that the notch on the front of the filter fits into the lower filter holding channel.
+Hold the Baffle Filter firmly by the filter handles and insert the upper section of the filter into the Upper Filter Holder Track within the hood.
+Swing the Baffle Filter towards the back of the hood until it clears the Lower Filter Holder Track.
+Lower the Baffle Filter so that the notch on the front of the filter fits into the Lower Filter Holder Track.